yg2485/BayeSMART/README.md

 The implementation of HD-Yolo can be found [here](https://github.com/impromptuRong/hd_wsi).
 The tutorial for using STDeconvolve in R can be found [here](https://jef.works/STdeconvolve/).

-The number of cell types $Q$ is pre-defined by either the pre-trained models in the deep learning model used, or user specified in STDeconvolve.
-But STDeconvolve provides a build-in method that can automatically choose the optimal value of $Q$ for users.
+The number of cell types Q is pre-defined by either the pre-trained models in the deep learning model used, or user specified in STDeconvolve.
+But STDeconvolve provides a build-in method that can automatically choose the optimal value of Q for users.